Community Pediatric Asthma Service

 What is Asthma?

-Asthma is a chronic or long-term disease of the airways, the tubes that carry air into our lungs.
-It causes inflammation and narrowing of the bronchial tubes that leads to airflow limitation.
+Asthma is a chronic or long-term disease of the airways, which are the tubes that carry air into our lungs.
+Asthma causes swelling in our airways and makes the tubes you breathe through get smaller, making breathing difficult.

 What does asthma look like?

-Here's what happens to your body if you have asthma:
+What happens to your body if you have asthma?

-- The airways in the lungs get inflamed and swollen
+The airways in the lungs get inflamed or swollen

 Asthma may be more likely when children have:

-- Asthma in Children: Booklet written by Dr. Tom Kozesi, Pediatric Respirologist, CHEO
+- Asthma in Children: Booklet written by Dr. Tom Kozesi, Pediatric Respirologist, (Children's Hospital of Eastern Ontario)

 - Asthma Myths...Busted!